 Siemens Gamesa calculates the environmental footprint of wind turbines using Life Cycle Assessments (LCA) – a method that assesses our product’s environmental impact over its entire life cycle, from raw material extraction and manufacturing, through transport, installation and operation, to decommissioning and recycling.
 We present the LCA results using Environmental Product Declarations (EPDs).

 Our LCAs and EPDs are made in accordance with the ISO 14040, 14021 and 14025 series of standards and applicable Product Category Rules (PCRs).
-Many of these can be found in The International EPD® System.
+Many of these can be found in The International EPD® System (search for Siemens Gamesa).

 Our most significant efforts include: